Amanda Spielman is set to stay on as Ofsted chief inspector for an extra two years, FE Week‘s sister title FE Week understands.

 Ofsted introduced the EIF in September 2019 but just six months later was forced to suspend all routine inspections when the Covid-19 pandemic took hold in March the following year.

-Schools Week understands Spielman is eager to extend her reign in order to ensure the changes she introduced have an opportunity to become fully implemented within the sector.
+FE Week understands Spielman is eager to extend her reign in order to ensure the changes she introduced have an opportunity to become fully implemented within the sector.

 The new framework saw the inspectorate place more focus on curriculum and less emphasis on exams results and hard data.

 How is a HMCI usually appointed?

 The HMCI is appointed by the Queen for a term of five years, however there are a number of steps candidates must complete beforehand.